-7.11 Requirement to Repay Financial Gain
+7.11 Requirement to Repay Financial Gain (section 109)

-In addition to the disqualification consequences in sections 101 to 108, where a council member or former elected official has, as a result of a contravention of Division 6 of Part 4 of the Community Charter and has realized a financial gain in relation to that contravention, then the municipality itself or an elector may apply to the B.C.
+In addition to the disqualification consequences in sections 101 to 108, where a council member or former elected official has contravened Division 6 of Part 4 of the Community Charter and has realized a financial gain in relation to that contravention, then the municipality itself or an elector may apply to the B.C.
 Supreme Court for an order that the council member or former council member pay to the municipality an amount equal to all or part of the person's financial gain as specified by the court.